SwayamSahoo11742/SwayamSahoo11742.github.io/scop/note.md

 <br>

-- `lenght`
+- `length`
-    - Gets the lenght of the note in your standard english form
+    - Gets the length of the note in quarter length
     - Returns
-        - A string that indicates the note's lenght.
-For example: `quarter`
+        - An int or float that indicates the note's quarter length.
+For example: 0.5
     - Example
         ```python
         from Scopul import Scopul